ndarville/milestones.js/README.md

 // (...)
 ~~~

 You will notice `"username"` and `"repo"` in the code.
-These are *mandatory* arguments and must be replaced by your own GitHub details.
+These are *mandatory* parameters and must be replaced by your own GitHub details; unlike the mandatory parameters, the optional have default values.

+If you use the minified script, you will have to search for the individual values you want to change.
+Or you can change the regular script and minify it yourself.

 Here is an overview of all parameters available to you in `milestones.js`: